 As a playwright she has written critically-acclaimed dramas and comedies.
 Her plays Night Blooming Jasmine, Get Me a Guy, 3 O’clock in Brooklyn, and First Prize, were produced in New York.
 Her play Trio was premiered in Moscow in a Russian translation, and played throughout Russia and the Ukraine for seven years.
 Trio had an Ovation-recommended production in Los Angeles, and an award-winning production in Hungary.
 Get Me a Guy won Best Production at the New York MITF, and got nominated for Outstanding Writing.
 Her short play, On the Bench, won Outstanding Play Honorary Mention at the New York 15-minute play Festival.

 In 2016 she became a published author of short fiction and nonfiction, and since then many of her short stories and personal essays have been published in lit magazines in the United States and the United Kingdom.
-Her story “California King Size” has been a finalist at the Glimmer Train Press Short Story Competition.
+Her story “Drenched” was a Finalist at the Tennessee Williams 2018 Festival Contest, and the Scribes Valley Publishing Short Story Competition.
+Her story “California King Size” was a Finalist at the Glimmer Train Press Short Story Competition.
 Her story “Too Much” was a runner-up at the R.H.
 Cunningham Memorial Short Story Competition.
 Her story “A Whorehouse in Munich” was nominated to the PEN Short Story Prize for Emerging Writers.
 Her nonfiction story “Only a Nurse” was shortlisted at the Tuliptree Review Contest “Stories that need to be told.”

 She serves on the board of the Lark Theater, the international board of trustees of the Jerusalem Academy of Music and Dance, the Advisory Board of The Fire This Time emerging black playwrights festival, and the council of the 92nd Street Y Tish Center for the Arts.
 She is the founding President of Music and More, a non-profit organization devoted to bringing classical music to inner city school children and other audience, the founding Artistic Director of Moonlight Theatre Productions, and of politiKos, New York’s Political Theater Festival.